- Day 1: Arrive in Bangkok

 The Saigon Opera House is also a famous landmark and popular site for tourists in Ho Chi Minh City.
 It was built in 1897 by the French architect Eugene Ferret and is open to visitors during events.

 The architecture in Ho Chi Minh City evolved from the colonial time, over the period of South Vietnam and the reunification until today.
-More skyscrapers and other interesting, modern monuments are in the planning and in the making, so you witness the development of an interesting skyline.
+More skyscrapers and other interesting, modern monuments are in the planning and in the making, so you will witness the development of an interesting skyline.

 Overnight in Phu Quoc Island